make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [contactnat](https://github.com/contactnat) for assistance with Goldair PH-ET07EA heaters.
 - [JackJackattack4](https://github.com/JackJackattack4) for assistance with Deakon EVI air to water heatpumps.
 - [dimasibs92](https://github.com/dimasibs92) for assistance with WL-898WZ water leak sensors.
+- [Motya-HA](https://github.com/Motya-HA) for assistance with a second variant of ZY-M100-Wifi presence sensor.